 Acknowledgements.
 The authors would like to thank two anonymous reviewers for their valuable input which helped to considerably improve this work.
-The production of ClimEx was funded within the ClimEx project by the Bavarian State Ministry for the Environment and

-- 610 Consumer Protection.
-The CRCM5 was developed by the ESCER centre of Université du Québec à Montréal (UQAM; www.escer.uqam.ca) in collaboration with Environment and Climate Change Canada.
+This research was conducted within the ClimEx project.
+CRCM5 was developed by the ESCER Centre of Université du Québec à Montréal (UQAM; https://escer.uqam.ca/, last access: 7 July 2020) in collaboration with Environment and Climate Change Canada.
 We acknowledge Environment and Climate Change Canada's Canadian Centre for Climate Modelling and Analysis for executing and making available the CanESM2 Large Ensemble simulations used in this study, and the Canadian Sea Ice and Snow Evolution Network for proposing the simulations.
-Computations with the CRCM5 for the ClimEx project were made on the SuperMUC supercomputer at Leibniz Supercomputing Centre (LRZ) of the Bavarian Academy of Sciences and - 615 Humanities.
+Computations with CRCM5 for the ClimEx project were made on the SuperMUC supercomputer at the Leibniz Supercomputing Centre (LRZ) of the Bavarian Academy of Sciences and Humanities.
 The operation of this supercomputer is funded via the Gauss Centre for Supercomputing (GCS) by the German Federal Ministry of Education and Research and the Bavarian State Ministry of Education, Science and the Arts.